HMS Ulysses (novel): Ships featured in HMS Ulysses

 HMS Defender, Invader, Wrestler and Blue Ranger, are smaller American-built escort carriers converted from merchant ships (Avenger or Attacker-classes).
-Accidents and enemy attacks conspire to remove all the carriers from service before the convoy is even halfway to Russia.
-Defender in particular is rendered inoperable due to a freak accident: the flight deck is partially torn off during a heavy storm.
+Accidents and enemy attacks conspire to remove all the carriers from service before the convoy is even half way to Russia.
+Defender in particular is rendered inoperable due to a freak accident, part of the flight deck is torn off during a storm.